by John Ellis

 Spelling is not a forte of mine.
 As a writer, red squiggly lines are my friend.
 Words like “Wednesday,” “indubitably,” and “cornucopia” are beyond my ability to remember how to spell correctly.
 One word I’ll never misspell, though, is obedience.
 The spelling of that word was drilled into me via multiple performances at both my church and school of the Patch the Pirate song titled “Obedience.”

 The chorus includes a chant of the word’s spelling – “O-B-E-D-I-E-N-C-E” followed by the lyrics, “obedience is the very best way to show that you believe.”
 Is the song wrong?
-No. Was it used as a part of a larger program of a Christian version of B.F.
+Not necessarily.
+Was it used as a part of a larger program of a Christian version of B.F.
 Skinner’s behaviorism?
 Sort of.
 Enough to be problematic, but not so much as to stray into the often-ill-defined borders of heresy.

 In terms of my larger story, I’m incredibly thankful for the faithful gospel witness my parents, teachers, and other authority figures consistently poured into my life.
 I shudder to think where I’d be without their love, prayers, and ministry (if you doubt me, read this).
-That being said, this side of heaven, nobody and no system is perfect, and while they had the best of intentions, much of my upbringing was bracketed, at least in part, by what’s now referred to as moralistic therapeutic deism.
-Obeying certain rules, looking a certain way, and refraining from a large list of “don’ts” was the secret to a successful, happy Christian life.
+That being said, this side of the eschaton, nobody and no system is perfect, and while they had the best of intentions, much of my upbringing was bracketed, at least in part, by what’s now referred to as moralistic therapeutic deism.
+Obeying certain rules, looking a certain way, and refraining from a long list of “don’ts” was the secret to a successful, happy Christian life.

 Shamefully, for me and most of my friends, living a successful, happy Christian life was not a priority.
 Living a life of self-service was our goal and our god.
-The rules, while often a impediment to the worship of our god of self, were usually easily usurped.
+The rules, while often an impediment to the worship of our god of self, were usually easily usurped.
 One year, though, stands out as a shameful example of a complete and successful coup of the authority figures.
 And that year is 1987/88, my sixth-grade year.

 The thing about my sixth-grade class is that it was an E.R. year.
-By that, I mean that my sixth-grade year was so jam-packed full of rebellion as to be unbelievable.
+By that, I mean that my sixth-grade year was so jam-packed full of over-the-top rebellion as to be unbelievable.
 Medical professionals often comment that TV shows like E.R. are realistic, but only to a point.
 While crazy things happen in hospitals, they don’t happen nearly as often as Hollywood likes to portray them.
 Likewise, while rebellious things happen in Christian schools, they don’t generally happen at the pace and level as they did that year.

 The year started innocuously enough.
 A new year, a new teacher, same good friends.
 Except, trouble was bubbling from the beginning.
 Our new teacher was old.
 And by old, I mean retirement age.
 And my friends and I were finally the top-dogs in the elementary grades.
 Having suffered through a year of torment and near constant bullying at the hands of the previous year’s degenerate sixth-grade class filled with kids several years older than us due to their having flunked previous grades, we were ready to feel our oats.
 Young rebels versus old, inattentive teacher.